airbnb/react-with-styles/README.md

 #### `extendableStyles` (default: `{}`)

-By default, the styles created using `withStyles()` will not be extendable.
-To extend a specific style or styles, you must define the paths and predicates that dictate which styles can be extended and with what values.
-This is useful if your component wants to define some constrained styles, while allowing consumers of the component to have flexibility around others.
-See the `extendStyles()` section below for more info on how to extend styles.
+By default, components created using `withStyles()` will not be extendable.
+To extend a component's style or styles, you must define the paths and predicates that dictate which styles can be extended and with what values.
+This is useful if your component wants to restrict some styles, while allowing consumers of the component to have flexibility around others.
+See the `extendStyles()` section for more info on how to extend styles.

 ```jsx
 import React from 'react';